tuhiproject/tuhi/README.md

       The physical dimensions (width, height) in µm Read-only

+  Property: BatteryPercent (u)
+      The last known battery charge level in percent.
+This charge level is only valid when the BatteryState is other than Unknown.
+      Read-only

+  Property: BatteryState (u)
+      An enum describing the battery state.
+Permitted enum values are

+        0: Unknown
+        1: Charging
+        2: Discharging

+      'Unknown' may refer to a state that could not be read, a state that has not yet been updated, or a state that has not updated within a daemon-internal time period.
+Thus, a device that is connected but does not regularly send battery updates may eventually switch to 'Unknown'.

+      Read-only

   Property: DrawingsAvailable (at)
       An array of timestamps of the available drawings.
 The timestamp of each drawing can be used as argument to GetJSONData().
 Timestamps are